 The Alicante weather is with mild temperatures throughout the year and scarce rains, concentrated mainly in the autumn (September-November) and with a markedly dry summer.

 The winters are mild.
 The coldest month (January) has an average temperature of 12 ° C, a maximum of about 17 ° C and minimum of between 6 and 7 ° C. Frosts are very rare, with an average of once a year, while snow is practically unknown in the city.18 Summers are warm, with August being the warmest month, with an average of around 26 ° C .
 In this month the maximums are not too high (due to the maritime influence), even being somewhat below 31 ° C and being therefore softer than in much of central and southern peninsular.
 However, the nights are usually tropical in July and August, with an average of the minimum of around 21 ° C.

 The annual precipitations are scarce, barely exceeding 300 mm and with a great irregularity.
-The months of June to August are very dry (with an average of about 4 mm in July), in contrast to the rainiest months: September and October, due to the torrential rains caused by the cold drop, which have surpassed several times the 200 mm in 24 hours causing severe flooding.
+In addition, the months of June to August are very dry (with an average of about 4 mm in July), in contrast to the rainiest months: September and October, due to the torrential rains caused by the cold drop, which have surpassed several times the 200 mm in 24 hours causing severe flooding.

 In the province there is an extensive network of roads that connect the province with the rest of the country.
-They also connect the different important points of the area with each other.
+For instance, they also connect the different important points of the area with each other.
 There are therefore highways, highways and national roads, among which the following are the main ones: